Our team NimbRo@Home won the competition for service robots at RoboCup German Open 2013.

 soccer robots received the Louis Vuitton Best Humanoid Award.

-and S. Behnke: Lateral
+S. Behnke: Lateral

 Disturbance Rejection for the Nao Robot received the Best